ibpsa2017/ibpsa2017.github.io/epw-json-basic/README.md

 Simple user interface tool to help you select a location and gather its EPW data hosted remotely.

+## Issue

+* 2017-08-14 ~ Incorrect field data being read when you select a field to display

 ## Todo

 * 2017-08-14 ~ Switch from countrydata.js to countrydata.json

 ## Links of Interest